Indigenous Agriculture and Relationship Development

 • Building relationships between research institutions, academia and Indigenous communities and government to support the exploration of research projects or training initiatives

-• Increase community participation in early planning and development of food systems
+• Increase community participation in early planning and development of food systems and markets

 • Other engagement or relationship development efforts to increase sector inclusivity